What does Brexit Mean for your Air Passenger Rights?

 Package holidays will continue to be covered by regulations which give holidaymakers the right to an alternative holiday, if available, or a refund in the event of changes caused by extraordinary circumstances.

-Airlines have begun to prepare for the worst-case scenarios by selling tickets with a caveat which warns that flights from the UK may not be able to operate in the immediate aftermath or the UK exiting the EU.
+Airlines prepared for the worst-case scenarios by selling tickets with a caveat which warns that flights from the UK may not be able to operate in the immediate aftermath of the UK exiting the EU.
 All airlines will have to refund fares if flights are suspended after Brexit is implemented.

 5. Do not panic

 While Brexit raises many questions for Brits traveling abroad, including their flight compensation rights, there is no need to panic.
-Although there may be immediate flight delays or cancellations if an airspace agreement has not been made, travelers’ love of Europe will remain and we hope and expect a solution will be found so travel can continue as it has.
+Although there may be flight delays or cancellations, travelers’ love of Europe will remain and both the EU and UK are clearly stating their commitment to finding solutions so travel can continue as it has.

 Brexit raises many questions for Brits going abroad and for Europeans traveling to the UK, and it’s easy to feel overwhelmed by the uncertainty.

-For those of you traveling into or out of the UK around the 29th March 2019, AirHelp urge you to educate yourself on your passenger rights before you travel, so that in the event your flight is delayed or canceled you are fully aware of your options.
+For those of you traveling into or out of the UK around the two current proposed Brexit dates (12th April 2019 and 22nd May 2019), AirHelp urge you to educate yourself on your passenger rights before you travel, so that in the event your flight is delayed or canceled you are fully aware of your options.

 Flight delays happen, but that doesn’t mean you have to accept them.
 You may be entitled to a much as €600 in compensation.
 If your flight was delayed, canceled, or overbooked within the last three years.